haarish04/WC-tool/README.md

 - `-w` ouputs the number of words in a file
 - `-m` ouputs the number of characters in a file

-When no options are provided, all the functions are executed and all the statistics are prsented
+When no options are provided, all the functions are executed and all the statistics are presented

+## Run

+npm start -- [-option] [-filePath]